kestra-io/deploy-action/README.md

- # Kestra Deploy Action
+# Deploy Action

 Official GitHub Action to create CI/CD pipelines that deploys [Flows](https://kestra.io/docs/concepts/flows.html) or [Templates](https://kestra.io/docs/developer-guide/templates/) to your Kestra server.

 This action should be used within a workflow that runs only on your <code>main</code> branch.
 <br/>Only one namespace can be specified in each <code>Kestra Deploy Action</code> so you may need to
 reuse the action for each namespace.

 The Action version is based on the Kestra Version.
 Only Kestra v0.6.1+ is supported.